demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-endpoint-scan-abort
 ***
 Cancel the scan of selected endpoints.
-A scan can only be aborted if the selected endpoints are in Pending or in Progress status.
-To scan all endpoints, run this command with argument all=true.
-Do note that scanning all the endpoints may cause performance issues and latency.
+A scan can only be aborted if the selected endpoints are Pending or In Progress.
+To scan all endpoints, run the command with the argument all=true.
+Note that scanning all of the endpoints may cause performance issues and latency.

 #### Base Command